Newton-Okounkov bodies for categories of modules over quiver Hecke algebras: Introduction

 Then the tuple $(c_1, \ldots , c_N)$ is given by

 \end{thm*}

 This statement is thus a generalization of {{\cite[Theorem 6.1]{Casbi}}} where it was proved for $\mathfrak{g}$ of type $A_n$, $I = \{1, \ldots , n \}$ ordered with respect to the natural ordering and $w=w_0$ is the longest element of the $W$ (in this case $\Cw$ is the whole category $R-gmod$).
+As a consequence of this Theorem, the lexicographic ordering $<$ on $\mathcal{GL}$ induces a total ordering on the set of cluster variables of every seed in $\Aqnw$.
+Such orderings play a key role in the recent work of Rietsch-Williams \cite{RW} (see {{\cite[Section 7]{RW}}}) and hence provide us with a natural motivation for the construction of Newton-Okounkov bodies using the monoidal categorification framework.

+Newton-Okounkov bodies were introduced by Kaveh-Khovanskii \cite{KKh} and Lazarsfeld-Mustata \cite{LM} following an idea of Okounkov \cite{Oko}.
+Their construction requires the following elementary objects.
+Let $\A$ be a graded algebra over an algebraically closed field ${\bf k}$, i.e. one has a decomposition $\A = \bigoplus_{n \geq 0} {\A}_n $ where the $\A_n$ are vector subspaces of $\A$ satisfying ${\A}_n {\A}_m \subset {\A}_{n+m} $ for any $n,m \geq 0$ with $ {\A}_0 = {\bf k}$.
+Assume we have a \textit{valuation}, i.e. a map $\Psi$ from $\A$ to $\zn$ equipped with a total ordering satisfying certain axioms (see Definition~\ref{defvalu}).
+Under certain assumptions (see Section~\ref{NObodies}), one has $ \dim {\A}_n = \sharp \Psi({\A}_n \setminus \{0\})$ and thus this valuation provides a useful tool to study the asymptotics of $\dim {\A}_n$ as $n \rightarrow \infty$.
+The Newton-Okounkov body associated to $\A$ is defined as

+It is a convex compact set but not a polytope in general.
+The main property of these bodies is that their volume is closely related to the asymptotic behaviour of the Hilbert function of $\A$ (see e.g. {{\cite[Theorem 2.31]{KKh}}}).
+The theory of Newton-Okounkov bodies has found applications in various areas, in particular in algebraic geometry \cite{BC} and representation theory \cite{BossPhD,LittFang,OF,Kaveh}.
+Recently, Newton-Okounkov bodies appeared in a different context in the work of Rietsch-Williams \cite{RW}.
+In this case, Newton-Okounkov bodies are associated to certain algebras of global sections of line bundles over the Grassmannian $Gr_{n-k}(\mathbb{C}^n)$ (the variety of codimension $k$ vector subspaces in $\mathbb{C}^n$).
+The valuation is defined from the cluster algebra structure on the ring of functions on $Gr_{n-k}(\mathbb{C}^n)$.